OmengU/quap/documentation/documentation.typ

 const { options: contextOptions } = useContext(OptionsContext);
 ```
 ]
 In an Option Component, the most complicated problem is to determine whether or not the parent Question is SingleChoice or MultipleChoice.
 If it is the former, additional code is needed to only allow one Option to be correct at one time.
-The checkbox itself is made with a Chakra-UI IconButton Component which is filled if the Option is marked correct.
+The checkbox itself is made with a Chakra UI IconButton Component which is filled if the Option is marked correct.
 The following code shows how an Option is marked as correct:
 #code-snippet(caption: "check if there is already a correct Option")[
 ```ts
 setOptions((prevOptions: { [key: string]: OptionDto }) => {